 Summer Trillium Awards

-The Summer Trillium Awards, administered by the Environmental Action Committee, celebrates beautiful curbside landscaping in Niagara Falls.
+The Summer Trillium Awards, administered by the Environmental Action Committee, celebrate beautiful curbside landscaping in Niagara Falls.
 This free program is open to all property owners, including residential, commercial, and industrial properties within the City of Niagara Falls.

 About the Summer Trillium Awards